 Microsoft has got a really impressive hand to play this console generation, too, though, and the Xbox Series X is its new flagship.
 It's the most powerful console ever, too.

 An SSD and huge power mean it's right up there with the PS5, and the prices are similar too.
 However, Microsoft's console might be a cheaper one, in the long run, thanks to Game Pass, a membership scheme that makes it affordable to play a huge range of games for a monthly fee.

 After buying Bethesda recently, too, Microsoft should catch up on the exclusives front in the next couple of years, making the Series X an equally great choice.

-Of course, even if it's no longer super new, the Nintendo Switch has to be part of any console conversation - it's an absolute classic, portable and for home use all in one package.
+Of course, even if it's no longer super new, the original Nintendo Switch also has to be part of any console conversation - it's an absolute classic, portable and for home use all in one package.